milliemince/eBay-shipping-predictions/README.md

 ### Comparison
-To see how our work compares to others, we looked at the other competitors in the eBay competition and the leaderboard.
-It should be noted that our competitors’ results at this time do not necessarily signify the best model possible, for the competition does not end for another month, rather they signify the best competing models at the time of submission of our project.
+To compare our work with others, we used the leaderboard of losses from other teams participating in the competition.
+However, it should be noted that the leaderboard may not currently represent the results of the most recent models as the competition does not end for another month and teams may withhold from posting their losses until then.

-Comparing our models to the other teams, we found that our best model (CatBoost) resulted in a loss around the 50th percentile of our competitor’s models.
-The best competitor’s model had a loss 0.05642352 less than our CatBoost model.
+Currently, our model holds a 0.023 loss lead.

 ![image of shipping process](/images/Competitors.png)